qihongl/gbs-context-model-demo/README.md

 # gbs-context-model

 A conceptual replication of [1] with a feedforward neural network and a GRU.
-The feedforward network was tested on a context dependented classification task.
+The feedforward network was tested on a context-dependent classification task.

+I haven't had enough time to move the tests for context-dependent GRU here yet...

 ## my conda env
 The env.txt was made with the following cmd: